rilldata/rill-developer-example/README.md

 The initial call to `rill start` may take a while depending on your network connection as it downloads some large remote CSV files.

 For more information, see [docs.rilldata.com](https://docs.rilldata.com).

-### Codespaces

-We also provide a `devcontainer.json` to enable you to try Rill Developer on Github Codespaces.
-See the [Codespaces documentation](https://docs.github.com/en/codespaces/overview) for more information.